-1. The Commission issued D.19-10-021 that affirmed the RA import requirements initially established in D.04-10-035 and D.05-10-042.
-A motion to stay D.19-10-021 was granted in D.19-12-064, pending the disposition of the applications for rehearing.
+stay D.19-10-021 was granted in D.19-12-064, pending the disposition of the applications for rehearing.
 Limited rehearing of D.19-10-021 was granted in D.20-03-016.

-&lt;sup>161 BPA Comments on Proposed Decision at 6.

-&lt;sup>162 MRP Comments on Proposed Decision at 7.

-- 2. Track 1 of R.19-11-009 was scoped to consider revisions to the RA import requirements.
-The Track 1 record from R.19-11-009 is incorporated into the record of R.17-09-020. - 3.
-The RA program was designed to ensure that LSEs secure sufficient generating capacity to meet anticipated peak demand needs to maintain grid reliability.
-Bidding RA import contracts into the CAISO market well above historic clearing prices, and up to the \$1000/MWh bid cap, to avoid CAISO dispatch raises significant concerns about "speculative supply" and runs contrary to the fundamental purpose of the RA program. - 4.
-The Commission seeks to adopt RA import requirements that best address the following objectives: (1) requirements that effectively address speculative supply and double counting issues, (2) requirements that are implementable in the near term, and (3) requirements that reasonably balance reliability and costs to ratepayers. - 5.
-CAISO/Powerex's proposal has the potential to effectively address speculative supply concerns but does not currently do so at this stage of development.
-The proposal requires further development and regulatory approval before implementation. - 6.
-Requiring an energy contract for non-resource-specific imports that must self-schedule or bid into the CAISO markets reasonably ensures that selfschedules and bids in the day-ahead and real-time markets will be backed by adequate physical supply and addresses speculative supply concerns.
+2. Track 1 of R.19-11-009 was scoped to consider revisions to the RA import requirements.
+The Track 1 record from R.19-11-009 is incorporated into the record of R.17-09-020.

+3. The RA program was designed to ensure that LSEs secure sufficient generating capacity to meet anticipated peak demand needs to maintain grid reliability.
+Bidding RA import contracts into the CAISO market well above historic clearing prices, and up to the \$1000/MWh bid cap, to avoid CAISO dispatch raises significant concerns about "speculative supply" and runs contrary to the fundamental purpose of the RA program.

-- 7. Limiting the self-schedule requirement to the AAH window, consistent with the MCC buckets, balances system reliability and mitigates concerns of self-scheduling during negative pricing periods by requiring self-scheduling when there is high demand. - 8.
-Bidding resources in at levels between negative \$150/MWh or \$0/MWh bid, as an alternative option to the self-schedule requirement, will allow greater flexibility and address concerns about self-scheduling when prices are negative. - 9.
-It is reasonable to require energy to be delivered to the LSE in accordance with the governing contract, consistent with the MCC buckets, to ensure that use-limited resources are not over-relied upon, potentially jeopardizing grid reliability. - 10.
-Energy Division's proposal, with modifications, is best positioned and most feasible to implement in the short-term. - 11.
-It is reasonable to define resource-specific imports to include only pseudotied or dynamically scheduled resources because these imports operate and have the same reliability benefits as internal generating units. - 12.
-Energy Division identified numerous problems with certain LSEs' or suppliers' recent attestations to the Commission.
-It is reasonable to require RA import contracts to include additional terms to address the identified problems. - 13.
-Considering problems identified with recent attestations to the Commission, reliance solely on attestations to verify compliance is insufficient.
+4. The Commission seeks to adopt RA import requirements that best address the following objectives: (1) requirements that effectively address speculative supply and double counting issues, (2) requirements that are implementable in the near term, and (3) requirements that reasonably balance reliability and costs to ratepayers.

+5. CAISO/Powerex's proposal has the potential to effectively address speculative supply concerns but does not currently do so at this stage of development.
+The proposal requires further development and regulatory approval before implementation.

+6. Requiring an energy contract for non-resource-specific imports that must self-schedule into the CAISO markets reasonably ensures that bids in the dayahead market will be backed by adequate physical supply and addresses speculative supply concerns.

+7. Limiting the self-schedule requirement to the AAH window balances system reliability and mitigates concerns of self-scheduling during negative pricing periods by delivering energy when there is high demand.

+8. Bidding resources in at levels between negative \$150/MWh or \$0/MWh bid, as an alternative option to the self-schedule requirement, will allow greater delivery flexibility and address concerns about self-scheduling when prices are negative.

+9. Energy Division's proposal, with modifications, is best positioned and most feasible to implement in the short-term.

+10. It is reasonable to define resource-specific imports to include only pseudotied or dynamically scheduled resources because these imports operate and have the same reliability benefits as internal generating units.

+11. Energy Division identified numerous problems with certain LSEs' or suppliers' recent attestations to the Commission.
+It is reasonable to require RA import contracts to include additional terms to address the identified problems.

+12. Considering problems identified with recent attestations to the Commission, reliance solely on attestations to verify compliance is insufficient.

-- 14. The Commission has historically used CAISO supply plans and the NQC list to verify compliance with RA requirements.
-It is appropriate to require resource-specific imports to provide a resource ID that is listed on a matching CAISO supply plan and NQC list to verify compliance. - 15.
-It is reasonable to accept an attestation to confirm the self-schedule or bid requirement where the contract does not include the self-schedule requirement.
-It is appropriate to allow Energy Division to modify the attestation template as necessary. - 16.
-It is reasonable to accept an attestation where the import provider does not include contract language stating that imports must not be sourced from resources internal to the CAISO BAA.
-It is appropriate to allow Energy Division to modify the attestation template as necessary. - 17.
-To monitor compliance with the adopted rules and address any new issues, it is reasonable for Energy Division to review data on self-schedules and bids associated with import RA resources and submit a summary report to the Commission. - 18.
-There is insufficient record and basis to modify the firm transmission requirements at this time.
+13. The Commission has historically used CAISO supply plans and the NQC list to verify compliance with RA requirements.
+It is appropriate to require resource-specific imports to provide a resource ID that is listed on a matching CAISO supply plan and NQC list to verify compliance.

+14. There is insufficient record and basis to modify the firm transmission requirements at this time.